tinnguyen03/AdventureWorks-Sales-Analysis/README.md

 This is a completed course-based project.
 All visuals and measures were built manually following best practices.

-##  Author's Note

-While this dashboard was developed as part of a structured course, I ensured to understand the rationale behind every design and calculation.
-I also plan to extend it with new perspectives like customer segmentation and profit margin analysis in the future.

 ##  Last Updated

 May, 2025